I’m hard-wired for slow and simple.

 Today, 46 years in, I hold the gift of perspective.
 I can look back and see how this slow and simple, sometimes challenging life of mine turned out unexpectedly beautiful.
 How daily, deliberate choices have added up to a life well-lived.

-Life unfolded as I ambled along.
+Life unfolded as I ambled along, slow and steady.

 But I clearly see some junctures in my life where a deliberate decision to let go of preconceived plans and ideas, to follow my gut onto a less-trod, meandering path, has led to some of the most incredible gifts of my life.